Iao Valley

-Iao Valley, (/'iːaʊ/; Hawaiian ʻĪao Valley, for "cloud supreme") is a lush, stream-cut valley in West Maui, Hawaii, located 5 km west of Wailuku.
+ʻĪao Valley, (/'iːaʊ/; Hawaiian for "cloud supreme") is a lush, stream-cut valley in West Maui, Hawaii, located 5 km west of Wailuku.
 Because of its natural environment and history, it has become a tourist location.
 It was designated a National Natural Landmark in 1972.

 ʻĪao Valley State Monument

 The ʻĪao Needle.
 Rising 1200 ft from the valley floor, it is taller than the Eiffel Tower.

 The state park is located on 6.2 acre at the end of ʻĪao Valley Road (Highway 32).
 The ʻĪao Needle (Kūkaʻemoku), a landmark in the state park, is a vegetation-covered lava remnant rising 1200 ft from the valley floor or 2250 ft above sea level.
 The "needle" is a sharp ridge that gives the appearance of being a spire when viewed end-on.
 The needle is an extension of and surrounded by the cliffs of the West Maui Mountains, an extinct volcano.
 There is a short trail (ʻĪao Needle Lookout Trail and Ethnobotanical Loop) to a windy overlook.